beckerfelipee/Audio-Converter-and-Compressor/README.md

 ## LICENSE

-This program is covered by the MIT License, making it suitable for utility, educational, and non-commercial use.
-You are free to redistribute or build upon it, provided that proper credit is given.
-For more details, please refer to the [MIT License](https://opensource.org/license/mit/).
+This program is under the MIT License for utility, education, and non-commercial use.
+Feel free to redistribute or build upon it with proper credit.
+For details, refer to the [MIT License](https://opensource.org/licenses/MIT).

 ---